MischaU8/yumyum/unsorted/overcoming-problematic-chamfers_UVhhrCK6WNU.md

 Uploaded: 2023-06-06

-yum yum Floyd here with a quick look at overcoming problematic chamfers and plasticity if you encounter geometry that produces undesirable chamfers one option is to manually create them by selecting the edges pressing P to create
+yum yum Floyd here with a quick look at overcoming problematic chamfers in Plasticity if you encounter geometry that produces undesirable chamfers one option is to manually create them by selecting the edges pressing P to create